Northern Ireland electricity and gas

 Before 2015, it was a business energy supplier only.
-Now Electric Ireland offers keypad tariffs and - which the majority of its customers take - standard credit tariffs.
+Now Electric Ireland offers keypad tariffs and standard credit tariffs, the majority of customers take the latter of these.

 Electric Ireland customer score

-Electric Ireland topped the table of Northern Ireland energy companies in the annual Which? energy customer satisfaction survey.
-It’s ranked first out of the six Northern Ireland electricity and gas firms we have results for.
+Electric Ireland came joint top in the table of Northern Ireland energy companies in our annual energy customer satisfaction survey.

 Find out how Electric Ireland compares with other energy firms – click to reveal the full results of the Northern Ireland electricity and gas firms.

 Which? verdict on Electric Ireland

 Electric Ireland has secured first place this year, alongside Budget Energy.

 Its customers consider it to be good across all fields, including value for money and providing accurate bills.
 In fact, Electric Ireland consistently had the highest percentage of 'excellent' ratings in many of the areas.